-There must be a basis or justification for every instance of personal data processing.
+There must be a basis and/or justification for every instance of personal data processing.
 This could involve your explicit consent, the execution of an agreement in which you are involved or the fulfilment of a legal obligation.
-If your consent is requested, you can also withdraw it if you wish.
+If your consent is requested, you can also withdraw at any moment it if you wish.
 Withdrawal cannot apply retrospectively.